 But a pro-regulatory bias dominates.
 Application and content companies seek "Net neutrality" legislation that would effectively impose price and access regulation on network providers and inhibit infrastructure development.
 The entertainment industries want a "broadcast flag" to deflect piracy.
-Some groups want the FCC to regulate "indecent" content on new services.
+Some groups want the FCC to regulate "indecent" content In today's world, policy makers starting from a clean slate likely would not create a Federal Communications Commission with command over prices, entry, and service delivery. on new services.
 Others want to limit the size of media companies.
 In the latest Unified Agenda of Federal Regulations, 146 rules originate in the FCC, an agency whose budget has increased by 24 percent over five years.